-The SBE approved feedstock, which SIA Varpa is obtaining for SBP-compliant biomass, refers to supplies from Latvia, and from 2019 supplies from Lithuania have been included into the scope of SBE.
+The SBE approved feedstock, which SIA Varpa is obtaining for SBP-compliant biomass, refers to supplies from Latvia, and from 2019 supplies - from Lithuania.

 The results of Risk assessment were received by performing audits at logging companies, who approved and agreed to do necessary actions for risk mitigation.
 Extra consultations with other logging and forestry companies have been done.
 The results and experience was publicly discussed with non-governmental organizations.